momostarsky/imebra_git/docs/compiling_imebra.rst

     cmake --build . --config Release -- -sdk iphonesimulator

-.. warning:: iOS applications based on Imebra need to be linked also with libiconv.a or libiconv.tbd.
+.. warning:: iOS applications based on Dicomhero need to be linked also with libiconv.a or libiconv.tbd.

 More information about the cross compilation for iOS can be found here: https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#cross-compiling-for-ios-tvos-or-watchos

-Using Imebra with Swift
+Using Dicomhero with Swift
 '''''''''''''''''''''''
-Imebra can be imported into a Swift project.
+Dicomhero can be imported into a Swift project.

 After compiling the library for OS-X or iOS, import the library's Objective-C header into your Swift project.

 When using the command line add the flag -import-objc-header.
-For instance, the following command line instruction launches the swift compiler and instructs it to load the imebra header and link with Imebra and iconv
+For instance, the following command line instruction launches the swift compiler and instructs it to load the imebra header and link with Dicomhero and iconv

 ::